tensorflow/tfjs-website/docs/tutorials/conversion/import-saved-model.md

 |`--saved_model_tags` | Only applicable to SavedModel conversion, Tags of the MetaGraphDef to load, in comma separated format.
 Defaults to `serve`.|
 |`--signature_name`   | Only applicable to TensorFlow Hub module conversion, signature to load.
 Defaults to `default`.
 See https://www.tensorflow.org/hub/common_signatures/.|

-Use following command to get the detail help message:
+Use following command to get a detailed help message:

 ```bash
 tensorflowjs_converter --help